aeternity/aepp-components/README.md

 Give the wrapping main element a classname that corresponds to the component name `aeProgressIndicator` -> `.ae-progress-indicator`,

 Add all modifier classes (that represent type, state or simmilar things) of the component to the main wrapping element.
-Modifiers should start with a underscore `_`
+Modifiers should start with an underscore `_`
 Defaults should always be included.